Rule 0: Staff Authority

 Griefing is the intent of one player wanting to cause grief or annoyance to other players or the server without a valid roleplay reason.
 If Staff believes that a player’s intent is to grief, action can be taken regardless of claimed intent.
 Any damage caused by griefing can be repaired at the handling staff members discretion.
 If you are being griefed, don’t retaliate - Adminhelp it and you’ll get healed.
 Shooting a griefer can cause you to get in trouble as well, and the combat logs you’re generating make it harder for Staff to prove who the real griefer is.

 - Shooting up medbay at round start.

 - Shooting a marine without their consent, ICly or OOCly, when a xeno attempts to capture them.

 End of Round Grief (EORG)

-- End of Round Grief (EORG) is fighting and generating any combat logs with friendly players after the round ends and is an immediate 3-hour ban without warning.
+- End of Round Grief (EORG) is fighting and generating combat logs with friendly players after the round ends and may yield an immediate 3-hour ban without warning.
 Exceptions are between normal enemies, such as Marines and Aliens, Marines and UPP, etc.

 - This includes suicide at the end of the round without a valid RP reason.